 “The Chic Entrepreneur” is written by Elizabeth with Leanna so I’m not sure what that means but Elizabeth seems to be the main woman.

 Learn To Take Your Business From Flats to Stilettos

-The back cover describes The Chic Entrepreneur as “a step by step guide any female entrepreneur can use to build an effective business growth strategy for a company that will ultimately work without her.”
+The back cover describes the book as “a step by step guide any female entrepreneur can use to build an effective business growth strategy for a company that will ultimately work without her.”

 Perhaps its my age but mentions of panties, a woman pulling credit cards out of her bra and jumping into bed with partners created certain mental images that I don’t normally get when I am reading a business book but they certainly spiced up the read.

 It made me chuckle in places and was an eye-opener to the female psyche in others.